 TC Transcontinental shares the Ellen MacArthur Foundation's common vision of a circular economy for plastic, where plastic never becomes waste.
 Therefore, in March 2019, we became the first Canadian-based manufacturer to join the New Plastics Economy Global Commitment.
 We have committed, by 2025, for 100% of our plastic packaging to be reusable, recyclable or compostable, in addition to achieving a 10% use of post-consumer recycled content on average, by weight, across all plastics in our product basket.
+The creation of the recycling group within TC Transcontinental Packaging in February 2020 will contribute to the achievement of that goal by ensuring stable procurement of quality recycled resin.
 As a good corporate citizen, TC Transcontinental also understands its role in promoting good recycling practices and we commit to collaborating towards increasing reuse, recycling and composting rates for plastic in the communities where we operate.
-We collaborate closely with our supply chain and are determined to make strides towards a circular economy for plastics through our integrated strategy to that effect.
+To that effect, we joined five other leaders in Canada's food, beverage and packaging sector to create the Circular Plastics Taskforce ("CPT"), with the goal of developing a circular economy for plastics in Canada.
+The CPT seeks to provide concrete solutions to the challenges currently facing the recycling industry in Quebec and Canada, such as fostering the expansion of existing markets and the creation of new dynamic local and national markets for recycled plastics.